ruillercoaster/EnvironmentalSensingLab/_posts/2023-09-16-HiringUndergrad.md

 ---
 Projects are available through the University of Minnesota UroP program.
 The deadline for Spring 2024 is Oct 9, 2023.

+Other undergraduate research opportunities at the University of Minnestoa are available here, https://ugresearch.umn.edu/opportunities.

+I am happy to work with perspective undergraduate researchers on applications.